 Although you may need to lower some expectations, check the new home’s living conditions thoroughly before agreeing to a lease.
 Open the cupboards, see if the hot water is operational, and realize there are no stupid questions.

 4. Get the essentials that you don’t already have.

 Your first place needs a few essential pieces.
 You’ll want some cooking utensils, dishware, and personal things.
 Most people get hand-me-downs or shop at thrift stores for these items to save some money.

 Don’t forget about the everyday items.
 Most people forget about needing items like dish soap, washcloths, garbage bags, and curtains.
 Although you don’t need to have them before you move, it is helpful to keep them on your list of must-have items.

 Although it helps to stock up on essential items when you can afford them, some things can be left until after the move.
 Details like a bed, a couch, or a washer and dryer combination are more of an investment.
 You’ll be using the items for a while, so it is often better to save up some cash to get a high-quality piece.

 6. Pack your boxes with unpacking in mind.

 The biggest complaint about a first move is that stuff can get lost for a long time.
 You can avoid this issue by clearly labeling each box and container with its room destination and contents.
-Having Post-It® notes available that you can cover in packing tape ensures that you know the inventory of each unloaded item.
+Having Post-It® notes available that you can cover in packing tape ensures that you know each unloaded item’s inventory.

 Once you finish the move-in process, you can unpack your belongings for each room.
 That means you can start with the crucial toiletries first, such as your toothbrush, shower supplies, and toilet paper.